OpenNewsLabs/autoEdit_2/adobe-panel-src/README.md

-# Deployment as adobe panel - work in progress, under active development
+# Deployment as adobe panel - work in progress 🚧

 CEP stands for [`Common Extensibility Platform`](https://www.adobe.io/apis/creativecloud/cep.html) and it's an SDK by Adobe to create panels for the Adobe suite.